zhxq/Multistream/README.md

 # BlockIOStreamTagger
-A kernel module to tag stream ID to Linux block I/O requests.
+A kernel module to tag stream ID to Linux block I/O requests based on Multi-stream.
+However, please be aware that Multi-stream is removed from Linux kernel since v5.18.

 To compile and install this module as a Linux Kernel module, just run `make`.